PHP Fusion Community - Code of Conduct

-This project has participants of all ages.
-Try to remember, that what might be appropriate between people of the same age or gender might not be appropriate between people of different age groups or opposite gender.
-Pornographic, sexually demeaning or provocative content will be deleted immediately.
+Political, Religious, Pornographic and sexually demeaning or provocative content will be deleted immediately.
 If support is needed for a site containing or linking to provocative content, a warning notice must be given in your post.

 1.4 SPAM, multilevel marketing and affiliated links etc are not allowed

 You are not allowed to market for or add links to commercial products or services anywhere on the site including your profile, unless written permission is given by site admin.
 Other unwanted information that would be generally classified as SPAM is also strictly forbidden.
 So called 'affiliated' links where the owner receives money, points or other services when someone clicks the link is not permitted unless you very clearly state that if anyone clicks the link it benefits you.

 We reserve the right to remove any information that can be interpreted to violate this rule, to ban the user who posted it and to block their IP address.

 We also have zero tolerance for repeatedly marketing of commercial products or services without written permission from site admin(s).

 Moderators and Administrators are present in the forum to keep it in order and prevent bad and unwanted behavior.
 They are here to help you and the community as a whole.
 Any remark or correction from a moderator or administrator must be accepted immediately.

 Remarks made by a moderator or administrator can only be altered by the moderator or administrator that put it there in the first place.
 Another moderator or administrator will not override the decision that has already been made without speaking to the staff member that made the decision in the first place.